St Mel's Cathedral: Restoration

-On 18 September 2011 the cathedral ruins were opened to the public for the first time since the devastating Christmas Day fire, with thousands of people showing up to view the cathedral.
+On 18 September 2011 the cathedral ruins were opened to the public for the first time since the Christmas Day fire, with thousands of people showing up to view the cathedral.

 In 2012 Fine Gael TD James Bannon asked Bishop Colm O'Reilly to reconsider selecting an Italian organ maker to rebuild the organ in the cathedral.

 A new altar was consecrated in March 2014, and the cathedral re-opened on Christmas Eve 2014.
 The restoration project cost €30 million.
 Among the features of the restored cathedral are a Carrara marble altar sculpted by Tom Glendon, a silver tabernacle created by Imogen Stuart and Vicki Donovan, a pipe organ consisting of 2,307 pipes, built by Fratelli Ruffatti, and stained glass windows designed by Kim en Joong, a Dominican priest.

 In popular culture

 A silhouette image of St Mel's Cathedral features on the crest of League of Ireland club Longford Town.
 The cathedral is also depicted on the crest of all Co Longford GAA teams.